 F6: Can online monitoring completely replace physical inspections?

 Online monitoring significantly extends the interval between physical inspections and provides early warning of developing faults.
-Aber, it does not completely eliminate the need for periodic visual inspection and hands-on assessment, particularly for verifying contact wear, gasket condition, and oil system integrity.
+Jedoch, it does not completely eliminate the need for periodic visual inspection and hands-on assessment, particularly for verifying contact wear, gasket condition, and oil system integrity.
 It is best used as a complement to a reduced-frequency inspection program.

 F7: What is motor current signature analysis (MCSA) for tap changers?